durrcommasteven/durrcommasteven.github.io/_posts/2025-06-15-maximally-ignorant-beliefs.md

 \text{Min}(\text{Var}(\hat{\theta})) \propto (\epsilon/2)^2 \propto \frac{1}{N \mathcal{I}(\theta)}
 $$

-The 'result' part of the Cramer-Rao bound just seems to be the constant they place on this relationship.
+The 'result' part of the Cramer-Rao bound just seems to be the constant (1) that they place on this relationship.

 The more you learn about information theory, the more inevitable and interrelated it feels, which is a lot of fun.